|

 - -Chronological Release

-the National Archives in 1999; recordings were made between February 1971
+1: 443 hours of tapes released by the National Archives during 1999; recordings were made between February 1971

 and July 1971